coderitter/knight-log/README.md

 HttpServer.ts > HttpServer.handler$ Handling incoming request...
 HttpServer.ts > HttpServer.handler$ request = Request { url: 'http://mega-nice.com/json' }
 ```

+When instantiating the function specific logger it will print a `Entering ...` message which is very useful when trying to follow the flow of the program.

 ### Different color per log level